US Olympic Committee moves to revoke USA Gymnastics' status

-(CNN) -- The US Olympic Committee wants to revoke USA Gymnastics' status as the sport's governing body as the organization struggles to recover from the sex abuse scandal involving Larry Nassar.
+The US Olympic Committee wants to revoke USA Gymnastics' status as the sport's governing body as the organization struggles to recover from the sex abuse scandal involving former team doctor Larry Nassar.

 USOC CEO Sarah Hirshland has offered USA Gymnastics the option of surrendering its status voluntarily.